mlindgren/blog/content/2017-11-05-fitbit-ionic-review.markdown

   time.
 I did have one or two times where the terminal didn't seem to detect the Ionic, but that may have been an issue with the terminal.
 - **Settings**: lets you change brightness, vibration, all-day heart rate, and notification settings.
+On the subject of notifications, the Ionic can display any notification shown on the smartphone, but there's no way to interact with the notifications (i.e. you can't reply to a text message from the watch), and currently notifications on the watch are not perfectly reliable.
-There is no option to keep the screen always on, which a lot of people seem to want.
+  Also, there is no option to keep the screen always on, which a lot of people seem to want.
   Personally I find the rotate-wrist-to-wake functionality sufficient.

 Of course, built-in apps will only get you so far.
 Whether or not the Ionic proves to be a capable